|Date of Birth||31 January 1937, Baltimore, Maryland, USA|

 Mini Bio (1)

 Born in Baltimore, Maryland, Glass worked in his father's radio store and discovered music listening to the offbeat Western classical records customers didn't seem to want.
 He studied the violin and flute, and obtained early admission to the University of Chicago.
-After graduating in mathematics and philosophy, he went to New York's Julliard school, drove a cab, and studied composition with Darius Milhaud and others.
+After graduating in mathematics and philosophy, he went to New York's Juilliard school, drove a cab, and studied composition with Darius Milhaud and others.

 At 23, he moved to Paris to study under the legendary Nadia Boulanger, who taught almost all of the major Western classical composers of the 20th century.
 While there, he discovered Indian classical music while transcribing the works of Ravi Shankar into Western musical notation for a French filmmaker.
 A creative turning point, Glass researched non-Western music in India and parts of Africa, and applied the techniques to his own composition.